Alluxio/alluxio/docs/Tiered-Storage-on-Tachyon.md

 Using these methods, a user/client can force a block to be placed in the top layer of the Tachyon worker.
 Please note, promoting a block may trigger an eviction if there is insufficient space in the top tier.

+### Pinning Files

+Another way for a user to control the placement and movement of their files is to *pin* and *unpin* files.
+When a file is pinned, its blocks will not be evicted or moved by the evictor.
+However, users can still promote blocks of pinned files to move blocks to the top tier.

+The API to pin a file is:

+    TachyonFS.pinFile(int fid)

+and the API to unpin a file is:

+    TachyonFS.unpinFile(int fid)

+Since blocks of pinned files are no longer candidates for eviction, clients should make sure to unpin files when appropriate.

 ## Allocators